alecchendev/alecchendev.github.io/main/books.md

 ### Open

-The books that I'm actively (however spurratically) reading at the time of updating this page.
+The books that I'm actively (however sporadically) reading at the time of updating this page.

 - Meditations
 - The History of Love